 MySQL distributions include several components that implement server extensions:

-System variables implemented by a server component are exposed when
+System and status variables implemented by a server component are

-the component is installed and have names that begin with a
+exposed when the component is installed and have names that begin

 log_filter_dragnet error log filter component